qmk/qmk_firmware/docs/isp_flashing_guide.md

 * `<keyboard>_<keymap>_bootloader.hex`
 * `<keyboard>_<keymap>_production.hex`

-The QMK DFU bootloader has only really been tested on `atmega32u4` controllers (such as the Planck boards, and the Pro Micro), and hasn't been tested on other controllers.
-However, it will not work on V-USB controllers, such as the `atmega32a` or `atmega328p`.
+The QMK DFU bootloader has only really been tested on `atmega32u4` controllers (such as the AVR based Planck boards, and the Pro Micro), and hasn't been tested on other controllers.
+However, it will definitely not work on V-USB controllers, such as the `atmega32a` or `atmega328p`.

 You can flash either the bootloader or the production firmware file.
 The production firmware file will take a lot longer to flash, since it's flashing a lot more data.